 Some men may develop bladder stones due to enlarged prostate and the inability to void the bladder completely.
 Bladder stones can be quite uncomfortable.
 In the most severe cases, an enlarged prostate can induce bladder damage and kidney damage.

-To diagnose a UTI, a healthcare provider will perform a physical exam and ask you about the symptoms you’re experiencing.
+In order to diagnose a UTI, a healthcare provider will perform a physical exam and ask you about the symptoms you’re experiencing.
 You may need to provide a urine sample.
 They will check for bacteria and pus.
 The presence of the latter is strongly associated with UTIs.

 The doctor may also perform a digital rectal exam if the suspect’s enlarged prostate caused the UTI.